 Guided imagery (GI) is another type of meditation.
 GI involves mentally visualizing peaceful scenes to promote a state of relaxation.

 One 2015 study investigated the combined effects of GI and music (GIM) on work-related anxiety.
-For this study, the researchers divided 20 participants into two groups.
-One group underwent a 9 week GIM program.
+For this study, the researchers divided 20 participants into 2 groups.
+One group underwent a 9-week GIM program.
 The other group received no treatment.

-In comparison with the no treatment group, the GIM group showed significant improvements in stress management and well-being.
+Compared with the no-treatment group, the GIM group showed significant improvements in stress management and well-being.
 The results also showed a greater reduction in blood cortisol levels for the GIM group.

 Further studies are necessary to establish if GIM is helpful for treating other forms of anxiety.

-To help relieve anxiety, people can practice the following DB technique for 10 minutes several times per day:
+To help relieve anxiety, people can practice the following technique:

 - Lie flat on the back with the knees bent and the soles of the feet on the floor.